Sleep, Health, Safety

-There are several ways in which a baby's sleep affects their own health and that of their parents.
-The links in the left-hand navigation provide further information on these issues.
+There are several ways in which a baby’s sleep affects their own health and that of their parents.
+The links in the right-hand navigation provide further information on these issues.

 Sudden Infant Death Syndrome (SIDS, or cot death) is perhaps the most well known of these, but sleep related accidental deaths and injuries also happen, and non-accidental harm can occur to infants in sleep-related settings.
 Lack of sleep related to caring for a baby can also affect parents’ health, particularly in the case of depression and accidents.